 Business income may include income received from the sale of products or services.
 For example, fees received by a person from the regular practice of a profession are business income.
 Rents received by a person in the real estate business are business income.
 A business must include in income payments received in the form of property or services at the fair market value of the property or services.

 A business may be organized as a sole proprietorship, partnership, or corporation.
 A sole proprietorship is an unincorporated business owned by an individual.
 A sole proprietorship has no legal identity apart from its owner.
 Business debts are obligations of the owner of the business.
 A limited liability company (LLC) owned by one individual is treated as a sole proprietorship for federal income tax purposes, unless the owner elects to treat the LLC as a corporation.
-A sole proprietor files Form 1040, Schedule C, Profit or Loss from Business (Sole Proprietorship) (PDF) or Form 1040, Schedule C-EZ, Net Profit From Business (Sole Proprietorship) (PDF) to report the income and expenses of the business and reports the net business earnings on Form 1040, U.S. Individual Income Tax Return (PDF) (attach Form 1040, Schedule 1 (PDF)).
-A sole proprietor who has net earnings from Schedule C or C-EZ of $400 or more must file Form 1040, Schedule SE, Self-Employment Tax (PDF) and Form 1040, Schedule 4, Other Taxes (PDF).
+A sole proprietor files Schedule C (From 1040 or 1040-SR), Profit or Loss from Business (Sole Proprietorship) (PDF) to report the income and expenses of the business and reports the net business earnings on Form 1040 series.
+A sole proprietor who has net earnings from Schedule C of $400 or more must file Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax (PDF).
 A taxpayer uses Schedule SE to figure self-employment tax, which is the sum of the social security and Medicare taxes on self-employment income.
-A taxpayer also uses Schedule SE and Schedule 1 to deduct one-half of the self-employment tax.
+A taxpayer also uses Schedule SE to deduct one-half of the self-employment tax.
 For more information on sole proprietorships, refer to Publication 334, Tax Guide for Small Business.

 A partnership is an unincorporated business organization where two or more persons join to carry on a trade or business, a financial operation or venture.
 Each person contributes money, property or services in return for a right to share in the profits and losses of the partnership.
-An LLC with more than one owner is treated as a partnership for federal tax purposes, unless the LLC elects to be treated as a corporation.
+An LLC with more than one owner is generally treated as a partnership for federal tax purposes, (spouses in a community property state who are the only owners of an LLC and share in the profits of such, can file as a single member), unless the LLC elects to be treated as a corporation.
 A partnership reports its income and expenses on Form 1065, U.S. Return of Partnership Income (PDF).
 The partnership itself doesn't pay income tax.
-Each partner receives a Form 1065, Schedule K-1, Partner's Share of Income, Deductions, Credits, etc. (PDF), that indicates the partner's distributive share of partnership income, expenses and other items, determined in accordance with the terms of the partnership agreement.
+Each partner receives a Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc. (PDF), that indicates the partner's distributive share of partnership income, expenses and other items, determined in accordance with the terms of the partnership agreement.
 Partners report on their income tax returns the amounts reported on the Schedule K-1.
-For more information, refer to the Form 1065 Instructions (PDF).
+For more information, refer to the Instructions for Form 1065 (PDF).
 For more information on partnerships, in general, refer to Publication 541, Partnerships.

 LLCs for Federal Tax Purposes